Aetherinox/csf-firewall/README.md

 <br />

 ## Install Docker Patch
-After you have installed CSF and enabled the WebUI, you need to now install the docker patch if you run docker on your machine.
-This patch allows for docker to bypass CSF and not block traffic.
+After you have installed CSF, the WebUI, and enabled both `lfd` and `csf` services; it's now time to run the docker patcher.
+The docker patch will check your docker configuration, and add a series of iptable rules so that docker can communicate with the outside world and users can access your containers.

 <br />